dsoporan/github-gists-usage/README.md

 - Gist contents: When clicking one of the Gists, display the content of the files.

-**For UI I have used the Framework React-Semantic-Ui.
-For the last updated date of the gists I have used the 'react-itme-ago' component.**
+**For UI I have used the Framework React-Semantic-UI.
+For the last updated date of the gists I have used the 'react-time-ago' component.**